5-Day Oregon Bucket List Tour Details

 Accommodations: Hood River Hotel

 Day 2: Mt.
 Hood, Willamette Valley, & McMinnville

 Today we climb!
-Making your way around the east side of Mt.
-Hood, there will be opportunities to stop for mountain views, and a hike in the woods.
-After some good trail-time alongside mountain hemlocks and huckleberries, we’ll lunch in style at the historic, Depression-era Timberline Lodge at 6,000’ of elevation, and a chance for an exploration of the alpine landscape.
+Making our way around the east side of Mt.
+Hood, there will be opportunities to stop for mountain views and a hike in the woods.
+After some good trail-time alongside mountain hemlocks and huckleberries, we’ll lunch in style at the historic, Depression-era Timberline Lodge at 6,000-ft of elevation and take a chance to explore the alpine landscape.

-Descending from the famous lodge, you’ll skirt the edges of Portland to visit wine country in the Willamette Valley.
-Pinot noir is king in this valley, as it’s the grape that put the region on the wine map, but there’s plenty for all to enjoy before we settle in to our overnight digs in downtown McMinnville.
+Descending from the famous lodge, we’ll skirt the edges of Portland to visit wine country in the Willamette Valley.
+Pinot Noir is king in this valley, as it’s the grape that put the region on the wine map, but there are plenty of other wines for all to enjoy before we settle into our overnight digs in downtown McMinnville.

 – 2 –

 The Coast Range, Tillamook Cheese, & the Pacific Ocean